The Sacrifices of Being A Youth Sports Family

 By Guest Contributor Kim O’Rourke

-Giving Up On Family Dinners.
+The Sacrifices of Being A Youth Sports Family.
 I tried to catch up with a friend the other day and asked her to call me back.
 I told her I would be in the car for the next 4 hours or so.
-When she called, she wanted to know where I was going 4 hours away on a Tuesday night.
+When she called, she wanted to know where I was going 4 hours away on a Tuesday night, and ‘wasn’t dinner time?’.
 I had forgotten her kids were only 5 and 2.
 I am just driving the girls to practice, I explained.
 I have three daughters who all play soccer, but their practices are at different times on different fields.
 I am typically in the car from 4:30 to 8:30, dropping off, picking up, and dropping off again.

 9 Scientifically Proven Reasons To Eat Dinner As A Family